© Crown copyright 2020

 - approval where the consignee may decide to purchase after inspection

 - if it is a used vessel, imported with a view to sale by auction

-If you want to scrap your vessel you must contact the Temporary Admissions Team at the address given in paragraph 5.9 to obtain approval before it is scrapped.
+If you want to scrap your vessel you must contact NTAS at the address given in paragraph 5.8 to obtain approval before it is scrapped.
 You will need to provide full details of the vessel, including when it was imported and where it is intended to be scrapped.
-If approval is given, commercial evidence that the vessel has been scrapped and the value of the scrap produced must be sent to the Temporary Admissions Team.
+If approval is given, commercial evidence that the vessel has been scrapped and the value of the scrap produced must be sent to NTAS.

 No formal customs declaration for re-export is required.
-The declaration for re-export is considered to be made and accepted when the vessel leaves the EU.
+The declaration for re-export is considered to be made and accepted when the vessel leaves the UK.

-If an oral declaration was made, as explained in paragraph 5.5 (under the heading ‘Use in the UK and elsewhere within the EU’), you should present copy 2 of the inventory document to the customs authorities at the final place of departure from the EU.
+If an oral declaration was made upon export, you should present copy 2 of the inventory document to the customs authorities at the final place of departure from the UK.
 It will be stamped and returned.
-To confirm that the vessel has left the EU send the stamped copy 2 of the inventory document to the Temporary Admissions Team at the address given in paragraph 5.9.
+To confirm that the vessel has left the UK, send the stamped copy 2 of the inventory document to the NTAS at the address given in paragraph 5.9.
 If there is any difficulty in having the document stamped, phone the National Yachtline.

-While the vessel remains in the EU it will be subject to customs supervision.
-Visits or checks may be carried out by customs officials to make sure that the vessel and its use satisfy all conditions for relief.
-If it is found that any conditions have not been met duties and/or taxes may become due.
+While the vessel remains in the UK, it will be subject to customs supervision.
+Visits or checks may be carried out by customs officials to make sure that the vessel and its use satisfy all the conditions for relief.
+If it is found that any conditions have not been met, duties and taxes may become due.